AusClimateService/npcp/reports/phase1/phase1_report.md

 ## 5. Results

-In order to provide an overview of the performance of each bias correction method, the results were condensed into summary tables for the calibration (Figure 1) and cross-validation (Figure 2) tasks.
+To provide an overview of the performance of each bias correction method, the results were condensed into summary tables for the calibration (Figure 1) and cross-validation (Figure 2) tasks.
 The tables show the bias in each metric averaged (using the mean absolute error/bias)